-The purpose of the CoS for Biomembranes is to bring together scientists from across multiple disciplines to address the challenges that exist in understanding:
+The CoS for Biomembranes brings together scientists from across multiple disciplines to address the challenges that exist in understanding:

 - How biological membranes are formed and maintained